JetDev22/HomeLab/readme.md

 ## Plans
 - Delpoy various projects to docker containers
 - Host my website (A300 Reference)
-- Deploy Octoprint as control server for my old Ender 3 V2 (still struggling with USB passthrough)
 - Get one or two more Pi 5s and replace the mini PC as worker

 ## STLs